meghanabv05/expensetracker/README.md

 - **Database URL:** The `DATABASE_URL` format for PostgreSQL is `postgresql://username:password@localhost:5432/database_name`.
 - **Database Creation:** You need to manually create the PostgreSQL database as shown.
 - **Configuration:** Ensure that your `.env` file contains accurate details for your PostgreSQL setup.

-If you need further details or adjustments, let me know!